gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 ## Saturday, 12/6/25

 Develop Anywidget widget to show interactive 9x9 XPR DLP pixel array where each pixel toggles between black and white when clicked.
 See `exploratory/try_3_anywidget_9x9_grid.py`.
+Try both Claude and ChatGPT-generated widgets; much prefer the one from Claude even though it took a very long time to generate for the first prompt.